ConnectedLib/connectedlib10/modules/communitymapping/section-1-1.md

 ---
 layout: module
-title: 1.1 What is a community asset map
+title: 1.1 What is a community asset map?
 module_name: communitymapping
 module_full_name: Community Mapping
 section: 1.
 What is Community Mapping?